Fatehpur Sikri

 The mausoleum is built on a platform of about 1 meter high, with the entrance door above five stairs.
 There are four pillars on the door in which attractive carvings of belbuton with geometric shapes.
 Marble forged around the main tomb, which looks like ivory to see due to pretty work.

-VISIT NEAR Ranthambore TO BAND BARETHA
+VISIT NEAR Ranthambore TO BANDH BARETHA